 Unless I have another batch to get in the mail.
 Like I do, today.
 Oh Joy.
 Christmas Joy- I mean.

 So yeah..
-I mostly like getting them.
-Not sending them
+I like getting them.
+Not so much sending.
+I’m selfish like that.

-Except when they make me feel guilty or inadequate or like a slacker.
-(Some of those epic Christmas Letters?
+Exception: when cards and christmas letters are over the top Pinteresting.
+Those make me feel guilty, inadequate and like a holiday slacker.
+(IMO?
+Some of those epic Christmas Letters?
 An in your face- my life is great and you’re a mess- note from you know where….but that could just be me.)
 The perfect Gap like family picture postcards?
 Totally make me feel like an uncoordinated dork.
 I’m lucky if I can get a picture of all my guys without one of them doing something… embarrassing.
-Either on purpose or on accident.
+Either on purpose or accident.
 Let’s just say: I’d have to use stand ins to get a gap- worthy card.
 I love them- but they like to goof off.
-And they are sick of my posing them after .3 seconds.
+My guys are sick of my posing after .3 seconds.

 Still- Christmas cards are the original “friends” list.
 The number of cards scotch taped to your front door shows how popular you are.
 (Or, how many insurance companies, churches, causes and stores you personally support.
 BTW: Marriott and Delta- totally owe my husband Christmas cards.
 Justsayin.
 He travels, a lot.)
 Or- sadly- how unpopular you are.
 In which case you tape the fronts of the cards down so no one can open them and see they are all blank (and bought by you to buoy your friendless spirits) or from vendors.
 Either way: they count.
 Kind of like facebook- where you may or may not actually know all 742 people in your friends list. (kidding.
 I know and love you all.
 I think.)
 Also?
 Ecards count.
 Print them off and stick them up.
 And Advertisements.
 Go ahead and stick those up too. whatever it takes to make you feel loved.
 Cause that’s what they are all about…..right?